Guide

 Medium-term forecasts

-Medium-term forecasts project cash flow over 3 to 12 months ahead.
-These reports help with annual planning and major business decisions.
+Medium-term forecasts project cash flow 3 to 12 months ahead, helping with annual planning and major business decisions.
+Common uses include:

 Long-term forecasts

-Long-term forecasts project cash flow 1 to 5 years into the future.
-These strategic reports guide major business planning decisions.
+Long-term forecasts project cash flow 1 to 5 years into the future, guiding major business planning decisions.
+Use them for:

 Mixed-period forecasts

-A mixed-period report helps you set goals and budget.
-A forecast with mixed time frames lets you test different scenarios, such as:
+Mixed-period forecasts combine multiple timeframes to help you set goals and budget.
+They let you test different scenarios, such as:

-Learn more about financial management, including cash flow budgeting strategies, with the FDIC's small business resources.
+Learn more about financial management with the FDIC's small business education resources.

 How to forecast your cash flow

-You can create forecasts using spreadsheets or specialized software.
-Here's a cash flow projection template to simplify the process.
+You can use a business plan template from SCORE to simplify the process.

 1. Set clear forecasting goals